Acid rain: In India

+In China

+In China, concern about the possible effects of acid rain emerged later than in Europe and North America.
+The first reports in the international literature regarding acid rain in China appeared in the 1980s.
+A major cause of acid rain in China is the extensive use of coal, which in 2004 accounted for 69% of the energy production.
+A set of five integrated monitoring sites was established through a Chinese–Norwegian cooperative project, the Integrated Monitoring Program on Acidification of Chinese Terrestrial Systems (IMPACTS), showing that in 2003 sulphur deposition exceeded maximum levels observed in Europe and North-America.
+However, a great need still exists for better monitoring of the environmental situation in China to support policy development and follow-up on emission reduction measures.

 Emissions of chemicals leading to acidification

 The most important gas which leads to acidification is sulfur dioxide.
-Emissions of nitrogen oxides which are oxidized to form nitric acid are of increasing importance due to stricter controls on emissions of sulfur compounds.
+However, emissions of nitrogen oxides (NOx) and ammonia which are further oxidized to form nitric acid are of increasing importance due to stricter controls on emissions of sulfur compounds and the near absence of control on acid rain gasses emitted by intensive farming.
 70 Tg(S) per year in the form of SO_{2} comes from fossil fuel combustion and industry, 2.8 Tg(S) from wildfires, and 7–8 Tg(S) per year from volcanoes.

 Natural phenomena

 The principal natural phenomena that contribute acid-producing gases to the atmosphere are emissions from volcanoes.
-Thus, for example, fumaroles from the Laguna Caliente crater of Poás Volcano create extremely high amounts of acid rain and fog, with acidity as high as a pH of 2, clearing an area of any vegetation and frequently causing irritation to the eyes and lungs of inhabitants in nearby settlements.
-Acid-producing gasses are also created by biological processes that occur on the land, in wetlands, and in the oceans.
-The major biological source of sulfur compounds is dimethyl sulfide.
+Thus, for example, fumaroles from the Laguna Caliente crater of Poás Volcano create extremely high amounts of acid rain and fog, with soil acidity as high as a pH of 2, clearing an area of any vegetation and soil organisms and frequently causing irritation to the eyes and lungs of inhabitants in nearby settlements.
+Acid-producing gases are also created by biological processes that occur in wetlands and the oceans.
+The major biological source of atmospheric sulfur compounds is dimethyl sulfide.

-Nitric acid in rainwater is an important source of fixed nitrogen for plant life, and is also produced by electrical activity in the atmosphere such as lightning.
+Nitric acid is also produced by electrical activity in the atmosphere such as lightning.

+Despite its toxicity, and negative effects of low pH, nitric acid in rainwater is an important source of fixed nitrogen for plant life.

-Acidic deposits have been detected in glacial ice thousands of years old in remote parts of the globe.
+Acidic sulfate deposits associated with tephra have been detected in glacial ice thousands of years old in remote parts of the globe, suggesting that volcanism was the main agent of rain acidification before the Anthropocene.